 Five Reasons a Tribe Called Quest Should Be in the Rock Hall

-The question was never if hip-hop acts like A Tribe Called Quest are "rock 'n' roll."
+The question was never if hip-hop acts like A Tribe Called Quest is "rock 'n' roll."
 Of course, they're not.
 But then neither are Ray Charles or Aretha Franklin.
 Or James Brown, Sam Cooke or Marvin Gaye.

 Yet all of those earlier legends were members of the Rock & Roll Hall of Fame's first two induction classes.
 This honor has never been reserved for ax-shredding arena gods, as rightly noted by rapper Q-Tip of A Tribe Called Quest.